Frequently Asked Questions

 What is a programmable thermostat?

+A programmable thermostat is a thermostat that can be personalized to the specific needs of your household to ensure your comfort while cutting back on wasted energy.
 By setting your programmable thermostat to automatically adjust the temperature when you and your family leave and return, you can save money on your energy bill and return to a comfortable home.

 Will I actually save money with a programmable thermostat?